 comment as it would any other SQL statement, but other SQL servers

-will ignore the extensions.
+should ignore the extensions.
 For example, MySQL Server recognizes

 STRAIGHT_JOIN keyword in the following

-statement, but other servers will not:
+statement, but other servers do not:

 SELECT /*!
 STRAIGHT_JOIN */ col1 FROM table1,table2 WHERE ...

 If you add a version number after the